danui/project-euler/README.md

 ----------------------------------------------------------------------
 ## C Code

-C code can be found in using-c.
+C code can be found in solutions/c.
 The Scons build-system is used.

     http://www.scons.org/